 8. Interest-based Advertising

 Please see our Cookie Notice for information about the third parties we may work with to display targeted ads on third-party sites and to measure the success of our marketing and campaigns.
+If you have reached this Privacy Notice from a Website other than the Homepage, please go back and review the Cookie Notice on that Website to understand how cookies are used there.
 You may also obtain more information about targeted or “interest-based advertising” and opt-out of many ad networks at the industry websites below:

 Willis Towers Watson has implemented technical and organizational security measures to protect the personal information we collect.
-Despite this, the security of the transmission of information via the Internet cannot always be guaranteed and you acknowledge this in your access and use of our Websites.
-If you have reason to believe that your interaction with us is no longer secure (for example, if you feel that the security of your account has been compromised), please immediately notify us in accordance with the "Contact & Comments" section below.
+Despite this, the security of the transmission of information via the Internet cannot always be guaranteed and you acknowledge this in your access and use of our Websites and Services.
+If you have reason to believe that your interaction with us is no longer secure (for example, if you feel that the security of your account has been compromised), please immediately notify us in accordance with the "Contact and Comments" section below.

 10. Individual Rights and Choices